siraat-ai-academy/feelings-unwritten/💫 untold-tales-of-heart/🌧️-what-kind-of-world-is-this.md

 > _Some poems don’t end with a rhyme.
 > They end with a wound that gently teaches._

-— *Jamalu, the whisper behind the work*
+— *Eks2, the whisper behind the work*
 — *Siraat AI Academy*

+---

+✍️ Created & Curated by
+**Muhammad Naveed Ishaque**
+_Content Creator | AI Writer | Narrative Simplifier_
+_With the inner voice of Eks2 — the whisper behind the work._

+**Siraat AI Academy**
+_“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_